OsgiliathEnterprise/jhipster-side-by-side-sample/3 - Backend customization.md

 To customize the backend, you can extend or compose the existing generated backend.
 This allows you to add new functionality or modify existing behavior without changing the original codebase and keep generated code value.

-The goal here is to minimize the amount of modification to the generated code, and create your custom classes in a separate package.
+The goal here is to minimize the amount of modification to the generated code, and create your custom classes in a separate package while maximizing the reuse of generated code.
 This way, you can regenerate the code without losing your customizations.

 ### How to extend the backend